KodiComponents/module-userguide/src/guide/laravel/helpers.md

 <a name="method-with"></a>
 #### `with()` {#collection-method}

-The `with` function return the value it is given.
+The `with` function returns the value it is given.
 This function is primarily useful for method chaining where it would otherwise be impossible:

     $value = with(new Foo)->work();